Stratus-Gaming-Client/Cumulus/README.md

 # Cumulus
-Cumulus is the official game engine for making games to run on the Stratus platform.
+Cumulus is the runtime environment for Stratus.